giovanni0918/react-component-catalog/README.md

 # React Component Catalog
 A React component library.
 Designed to organize, test, and maintain some of the UI components I use in my React apps.

-## Due for an update
+> This repo will be updated shortly

 ## Demo
 View the Catalog: [https://giovanni-orlando.com/react-component-catalog/](https://giovanni-orlando.com/react-component-catalog/)